ghanshyamydv/Gift-Of-life/README.md

   npm run dev

-Note: no need to configure .env images will get stored in images folder of your backend folder and it will get default port 4000
+<h3>Note: no need to configure .env images will get stored in images folder of your backend folder and it will get default port 4000</h3>